 However, the classic signs of labor do not include diarrhea.
 The most common signs of labor are placental rupture and contractions that increase in frequency and intensity.

 You should go to the doctor when diarrhea takes more than three days to resolve or when there are other symptoms, such as:

 - Fever over 38 °C;

 - More than 3 liquid bowel movements in one day;

 - More than 2 liquid bowel movements in several days.

-If any of these happen, it is important to go to a doctor so that he can identify the cause and prescribe adequate treatment.
+If any of these happen, it is important to go to a doctor so that a cause can be identified and appropriate treatment can be initiated.